thepirat000/Audit.NET/src/Audit.WCF/README.md

 }
 ```

-If you can't change the service code, you can enable the audit by setting the `AuditBehavior` extension to your service host config file.
+If you can't change the service code, you can also enable the audit by adding the `AuditBehavior` extension to your service host configuration file.

 For example:

 ```xml